Luthaf/rascaline/README.rst

        intended to be used as a starting point for more complex representations
      - positions
    * - AtomicComposition
-       Obtaining the stoichiometric information of a structure
+     - Obtaining the stoichiometric information of a structure
+     - positions and cell

 .. inclusion-marker-representations-end